Iraq raid on Sunni protest sparks clashes, 44 killed

 Sunni outrage and the violence across Iraq will only deepen already severe sectarian rifts in a country where Shi'ite and Sunni tensions simmer close to the surface just a few years after intercommunal slaughter killed tens of thousands.

-"When the armed forces started... to enforce the law using units of riot control forces, they were confronted with heavy fire," the defence ministry said in a statement.
+"When the armed forces started... to enforce the law using units of riot control forces, they were confronted with heavy fire," the defense ministry said in a statement.

-The defence ministry and military said troops found rocket-propelled grenades, sniper rifles, and other weapons.
+The defense ministry and military said troops found rocket-propelled grenades, sniper rifles, and other weapons.
 But protest leaders said they were unarmed when security forces stormed in and started shooting in the morning.

 "When special forces raided the square, we were not prepared and we had no weapons.
 They crushed some of us in their vehicles," said Ahmed Hawija, a student.

-The defence ministry said what is described as 20 gunmen were killed at the camp along with three of its officers.
+The defense ministry said what is described as 20 gunmen were killed at the camp along with three of its officers.
 Military sources said 20 people and six soldiers died.

 After the Hawija raid, security forces imposed a curfew in the surrounding province of Salahuddin, burned protesters' tents and cleared the square.